eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Chart Menu
 ----------
-In the top bar of each Chartbox there is a Menu tab *Chart* with these buttons.
+In the top bar of each Chartbox there is a Menu tab *Chart* with the following buttons.

 Reset zoom
 ^^^^^^^^^^